 Making investment decisions

-Worldwide Stock Markets are currently very volatile and the value of many investments have fallen significantly.
-There may be further falls as Covid-19 continues to have impact on our economy.
-When markets fall like this, many people are tempted to withdraw their money to protect it.
+Worldwide Stock Markets have been very volatile at times affecting the value of many investments.
+There may be further volatility as Covid-19 continues to have impact on our economy.
+When markets fall or remain volatile, many people are tempted to withdraw their money to protect it.
 This can lead to the investment being sold at a loss that might have been avoided if the investment were held for the long term.
 We can give you general information about the kind of questions you might want to think about.
 For advice that’s specific to you or for help deciding what to do with your money, you’ll need to talk to a financial adviser.
 We’d recommend you talk to one before you make any investment decisions.
 You can find a financial adviser at www.unbiased.co.uk.
 They’ll probably charge you for their time.